ristonj/ristonj/README.md

 ## What I'm building

 **[Magus Warrior](https://github.com/ristonj/maguswarrior)** — A Mage Knight-inspired strategy game for mobile, built in Godot 4.
-Passion project and my vehicle for learning Godot and C#.
+Passion project and my vehicle for learning mobile programming.

 I also have a bad habit of digitizing out-of-print board games.